 The places where ministries flourish:

-Organizations that try to take command of the gift forget that while the gift is given for others, it is not given to the organization, but to a person.
+Organizations that try to take command of the gift forget that while the gift is given for others, it is not the organization's, but given to a person, and through them to the organization.
 That's how the Spirit chooses to operate.
 They can practice discernment and perhaps even provide discipline at times.
 But discipline is something on the edges; it is always to be placed within the context of who's giving the gift and who's getting it.
 A wise organization spends time and effort at finding spiritual gifts, and letting them blossom.

 One way to get started is to think of a task that uses the gift(s) you have, and volunteer to do it.
 Churches and charities have a lot of different tasks available.
 Check them out, to see if one's available for you.